sapegin/washingcode-book/manuscript/Divide_and_conquer.md

 ## Sweep that ugly code under the rug

-Sometimes, we have to use an API that’s particularly difficult to use, or requre several steps in a particular order with particular parameters that are always the same.
+Sometimes, we have to use an API that’s especially difficult to use, or requre several steps in a particular order with particular parameters that are always the same.
 This is a good reason to create a utility function to make sure we always to it right.
 As a bonus: we could now write tests for this piece of code.

 Various string manipulations, like URLs and filenames, are often good candidates for abstraction.
 And most likely, there’s already a library for what we’re trying to do.